rozensoftware/flea/README.md

 ```

 This run the server as a separate process.
+On Windows however, you can uncomment line 1 in main.rs.

-If you'd like to see output from the process run the command:
+If you'd like to see debug output from the process run the command:

 ```bash
 RUST_LOG=debug ./flea